PKU-Alignment/safety-gymnasium/README.md

 ## Environments

-We designed a variety of safety-enhanced learning tasks and integrated the contributions of RL community:`safety-velocity`, `safety-run`, `safety-circle`, `safety-goal`, `safety-button`, etc, leading to a unified safety-enhanced learning benchmark environment called `Safety-Gymnasium.`
+We designed a variety of safety-enhanced learning tasks and integrated the contributions of RL community:`safety-velocity`, `safety-run`, `safety-circle`, `safety-goal`, `safety-button`, etc, leading to a unified safety-enhanced learning benchmark environment library called `Safety-Gymnasium.`

 Further, to facilitate the progress of community research, we redesigned [Safety Gym](https://github.com/openai/safety-gym) and removed the dependency on `mujoco-py`.
 We built it on top of [MuJoCo](https://github.com/deepmind/mujoco) and fixed some bugs, more specific bug report can refer to [Safety Gym's BUG Report](https://github.com/PKU-MARL/safety-gymnasium/blob/main/safety_gym_bug_report.md).